 Structure shall not include boundary wall, fence, driveway, and in-kind, replacement septic system.

-SUBDIVISION - the division of a lot, tract or parcel of land into two or more lots, plats, sites or other division of land for the purpose, whether immediate or future, of sale, rent, lease, condominium conveyance or building development.
+SUBDIVISION : the division of a lot, tract or parcel of land into two or more lots, plats, sites or other division of land for the purpose, whether immediate or future, of sale, rent, lease, condominium conveyance or building development.
 It includes resubdivision and, when appropriate to the context, relates to the process of subdivision or to the land or territory subdivided.
 This definition uses the same language as NH RSA 672:14, I in defining a subdivision.

-SURVEYING- Any service or work, the adequate performance of which involves the art of locating and measuring lines, angles, features for the purpose of determining areas for the monumenting of property and for the platting and layout of lands and for the preparation and perpetuation of plats that represent these surveys.
+SURVEYING: Any service or work, the adequate performance of which involves the art of locating and measuring lines, angles, features for the purpose of determining areas for the monumenting of property and for the platting and layout of lands and for the preparation and perpetuation of plats that represent these surveys.
 Land surveyors are required to hold a license from the State of New Hampshire.

-TOWN- Town of Nottingham officials and/or employees, or its designated agents.
+TOWN: Town of Nottingham officials and/or employees, or its designated agents.

-TOURIST COURT, CABINS, MOTEL - any group of two or more detached or semi-detached buildings containing guest rooms or apartments designed or used primarily for temporary accommodations.
+TOURIST COURT, CABINS, MOTEL: any group of two or more detached or semi-detached buildings containing guest rooms or apartments designed or used primarily for temporary accommodations.

-TOURIST HOME - any place consisting of a room or group of rooms located on one premises where transient accommodations for sleeping or living purposes for not more than six persons, are provided for a price.
+TOURIST HOME: any place consisting of a room or group of rooms located on one premises where transient accommodations for sleeping or living purposes for not more than six persons, are provided for a price.

-TOXIC OR HAZARDOUS MATERIALS - any substance or mixture of such physical, chemical or infectious characteristics as to pose a significant, actual or potential hazard to water supplies, or other hazard to human health, if such substance or mixture were discharged to land or waters of the Town.
+TOXIC OR HAZARDOUS MATERIALS: any substance or mixture of such physical, chemical or infectious characteristics as to pose a significant, actual or potential hazard to water supplies, or other hazard to human health, if such substance or mixture were discharged to land or waters of the Town.
 Toxic or hazardous materials include, without limitation, volatile organic chemicals, petroleum products, heavy metals, radioactive or infectious wastes, acids, and alkalies, and include products such as pesticides, herbicides, solvents and thinners, and such other substances as defined in New Hampshire Water Supply and Pollution Control Rules, Section Ws 410.04 (1), in New Hampshire Solid Waste Rules He-P 1901.03 (v), and in the code of Federal Regulations 40 CFR 261 as amended.

-TRAVEL TRAILER/RECREATIONAL VEHICLE: - a vehicle which is (a) built on a single chassis; (b) 400 square feet or less when measured at the largest horizontal projection; (c) designed to be self propelled or permanently towable by a light duty truck; and (d) designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use.
+TRAVEL TRAILER/RECREATIONAL VEHICLE:: A vehicle which is (a) built on a single chassis; (b) 400 square feet or less when measured at the largest horizontal projection; (c) designed to be self propelled or permanently towable by a light duty truck; and (d) designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use.

-UNFIT FOR BUILDING - Any land, which is classified as: a floodplain; wetland (by soil type); watershed protection area; excessive slope of twenty-five (25%) percent or more; drainage ways; or where soil tests indicate unsuitability for subsurface waste disposal.
+UNFIT FOR BUILDING: Any land, which is classified as: a floodplain; wetland (by soil type); watershed protection area; excessive slope of twenty-five (25%) percent or more; drainage ways; or where soil tests indicate unsuitability for subsurface waste disposal.

-WETLANDS – Wetlands means an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence of vegetation typically adopted for life in saturated soil conditions.
+WETLANDS: Wetlands means an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence of vegetation typically adopted for life in saturated soil conditions.
 (Adopted 3/8/05)

-VARIANCE – A departure form the terms of this ordinance not otherwise permitted, which may be granted by the Zoning Board of Adjustment, upon appeal in specific cases, pursuant to its discretionary powers and RSA 674:33.
+VARIANCE: A departure form the terms of this ordinance not otherwise permitted, which may be granted by the Zoning Board of Adjustment, upon appeal in specific cases, pursuant to its discretionary powers and RSA 674:33.

-VERY POORLY DRAINED SOILS - those in areas of periodic flooding and/or those having the most severe limitations because of high water table as designated by High Intensity Soil Survey (HISS) as Class VI Soils.
+VERY POORLY DRAINED SOILS: those in areas of periodic flooding and/or those having the most severe limitations because of high water table as designated by High Intensity Soil Survey (HISS) as Class VI Soils.

 The soils identified as very poorly drained are: